Dillenburg: Frohnhausen

 With roughly 3,900 inhabitants, Frohnhausen is the largest of the constituent communities after the main town of Dillenburg.

 Manderbach

-Manderbach lies on a sunny plateau 3 km north of the main town of Dillenburg.
+Manderbach lies on a plateau 3 km north of the main town of Dillenburg.

 Nanzenbach

 Nanzenbach lies approximately 6 km north of the main town of Dillenburg.
 The tallest mountain of Dillenburg, the Eschenburg at an elevation of 589 m, is part of the Nanzenbach area.

 Niederscheld

 Niederscheld is a village with about 3000 inhabitants, lying 2 km from the main town of Dillenburg.
 The name comes from a small brook called the Schelde that rises between Oberscheld and Tringenstein and flows into the Dill at Niederscheld.
 The village's greatest hallmarks are the old blast furnace and the Adolfshütte industrial park.
 Towards the end of the Second World War, the village suffered comparatively heavy damage from Allied air raids.

 Niederscheld had been appointed a target, because parts for the V-2 rocket were built at the Adolfshütte.